 Just as a SOC 1 audit can help you identify areas in need of improvement, it can also help you set goals for growth and development.
 Because of its comprehensive and even exhaustive nature, a SOC 1 audit can be an important tool in helping you set both short-term and long-term goals backed up by reliable data that can even help you secure financing necessary for expansion and growth.
 And of course, it also provides important information for your investors and board members.

-It Reduces the Need for Multiple Audits
+SOC 1 Reduces the Effort Needed for Multiple Audits

-The second “S” in SSAE stands for “standards,” and while that may refer to the purpose of the audit and its overall intent, it could just as well refer to the end result – the report that’s issued once the audit is completed.
-An SOC 1 final report is issued in a form and format that can be used by multiple departments for multiple purposes, which means you may be able to eliminate individual audits for separate branches of your business or organization.
+A SOC 1 final report is issued in a form and format that can be used by multiple departments for multiple purposes, which means you may be able to eliminate individual audits for separate branches of your business or organization.

 As part of the management team, you know too well how time-consuming an audit can be, and the toll it can take on a business’ resources and productivity.
-Because an SSAE 18 has industry-wide acceptance, having one performed at your facility is akin to “killing two birds (or more) with one stone” – or in kinder terms, satisfying multiple audit needs with one audit, so you can save time and resources while reducing the anxiety and frustration that can occur when multiple audits need to be performed.
+Because an SOC 1 has industry-wide acceptance, having one performed at your facility is akin to “killing two birds (or more) with one stone” – or in kinder terms, satisfying multiple audit needs with one audit, so you can save time and resources while reducing the anxiety and frustration that can occur when multiple audits need to be performed.

 While you may believe the SOC 2 is more applicable to the activities of a data center, the fact is, while it provides important information about your center, it’s just one part of the equation, focusing on the trust services principles as set forth by the AICPA.